sethbaldridge87/MERN/README.md

 MERN Stack app that scrapes data from the Google Books API.
 Users can then save a personal list of books, which they can also delete from.

-Technologies used: node.js, mongoDB, mongoose, express, ReactJS, Materialize
+Technologies used: Node.js, MongoDB, mongoose, Express, ReactJS, Materialize

 Check it out here: https://the-book-nook.herokuapp.com/